myTselection/Carbu_com/README.md

 [Carbu.com](https://www.Carbu.com/) Home Assistant custom component.
 This custom component has been built from the ground up to bring Carbu.com & Mazout.com site data to compare and save on your fuel oil, diesel and Super prices and integrate this information into Home Assistant to help you towards a better follow up.
 This integration is built against the public website provided by Carbu.com.
 This integration is in no way affiliated with Carbu.com.

-Since R5.0, support for fuel prices in Germany (DE) has been added.
+Since R5.0, beta support for fuel prices in Germany (DE) has been added.
 City or postalcode can be provided as location.
+Since R6.0, beta support for fuel prices in Italy (IT) has been added.
+Postalcode and town need to be provided.

 Some discussion on this topic can be found within [the Home Assistant community forum](https://community.home-assistant.io/t/rest-sensor-needs-to-get-latest-element-of-list/404882/4).